Uncategorized

 • Automated reminders to avoid forgetting to renew, improve the collection rate and maintain an ongoing relationship with your members.

-• Integrated CRM Each member has a complete, automatically updated profile sheet, which may be linked to their member company, and a history of participation in your events and consultation of content shared within your community (articles, videos, podcasts, shared documents, etc.).
+• Integrated CRM: Each member has a complete, automatically updated profile sheet, which may be linked to their member company, and a history of participation in your events and consultation of content shared within your community (articles, videos, podcasts, shared documents, etc.).

 • Dynamic segmentation and filters to send targeted communications, personalise access and analyse behaviour by member type.